-You might think that the benefits of cod liver oil for humans might translate to dogs, but you have to consider that a dog is very different from us, and has their own unique needs.
+You may think that the benefits of cod liver oil for humans might translate to dogs, but you have to consider that a dog is very different from us, and has their own unique needs.
 That’s why it’s best to hold off on giving them something like cod liver oil, and consult your vet for any specific concerns may have.

 Treating your dog from home on your own might seem like a good idea, especially if you’re trying to avoid the vet bills that come with bringing your dog in for things that turn out to be nothing.
 However, if you go by the advice you get from other dog owners online, you are really rolling the dice as far as your dog’s health goes.